EolnMsuk/AntiDarkSword/README.md

 * **Operation Triangulation:** iMessage WebKit zero-click chain (iOS 15.7 and older).
 * **Hermit:** JavaScriptCore type-confusion spyware chain (iOS 15.0 – 15.4.1).

-## 🛡️ Preset Rule Levels
-AntiDarkSword includes a Preset Rules feature that automatically applies surgical restrictions to high-risk applications and daemons based on three escalating security tiers.

-### Level 1: Native Apple Apps & Services
-Restricts JavaScript and WebKit execution in all pre-installed, native Apple applications and their underlying services.
-Protects against drive-by exploits, malicious calendar invites, rigged emails, and zero-click links.
-* **The Frontline:** Safari, Messages, Mail.
-* **Silent Parsers:** Calendar, Notes, Books.
-* **Content Consumers:** Apple News, Podcasts, Stocks, Maps, Weather.
-* **System View Services:** Safari View Service (SFSafariViewController in-app browsers), Mail Composition Service, iMessage Apps View Service & Activity Messages (iMessage extensions, stickers, and games).

-### Level 2: Third-Party Apps & Package Managers
-*Includes everything in Level 1, plus:* Extends the lockdown to non-Apple applications that heavily rely on custom in-app browsers or mandate the use of the WebKit engine.
-* **Third-Party Browsers:** Google Chrome, Mozilla Firefox, Brave Browser, DuckDuckGo.
-* **Social Media & Messaging:** WhatsApp, Telegram, Facebook, X / Twitter, Instagram, TikTok, LinkedIn.
-* **Jailbreak Package Managers:** Sileo, Zebra, Filza (prevents compromised repositories from injecting payloads via tweak depictions).

-### Level 3: Extreme Lockdown (System Daemons)
-*Includes everything in Levels 1 and 2, plus:* This is the maximum lockdown tier geared toward neutralizing complex zero-click exploit chains (like BLASTPASS or FORCEDENTRY) before they can even be parsed.
-* **Restricted Daemons:** `imagent` (handles incoming iMessages/FaceTime), `mediaserverd` (audio/video parsing), `networkd` (socket connections).
-* **iMessage Clarification:** You DO NOT need to disable iMessage in your iOS Settings.
-Level 3 acts as a shield by restricting the background `imagent` daemon.
-You will still receive texts and notifications, but rich link previews and automatic attachment downloading will be blocked to prevent zero-click memory corruption.
-* **⚠️ WARNING:** Restricting critical background daemons **will** break normal device functions like iMessage background delivery (as mentioned above), media playback, and certain network features.
-ONLY enable if you know what you are doing!

 ## 📱 Compatibility
 * **iOS Versions:** iOS 15.0 - 17.0
 * **Architecture:** arm64 / arm64e (A11 through A16/M-series)
 * **Jailbreaks:** * Rootless: Dopamine (iOS 15.0 - 17.0), Palera1n (iOS 15.0 - 16.7.x)
   * Roothide: Dopamine Roothide 2 (via Roothide Patcher)

-## ✨ Features
-* **Surgical JIT Denial:** Hooks `WKWebView` and `JavaScriptCore` via MobileSubstrate.
-* **Preset Rules System:** 3 escalating tiers of automatic exploit mitigation.
-* **AltList Integration:** Easily restrict specific User or System apps manually natively via the Settings app.
-* **Advanced Restrictions:** Paste comma-separated lists of hidden bundle IDs or custom daemon process names to dynamically generate UI switches.
-Includes native swipe-to-delete functionality for easy management.
-* **No Daemon Panics:** Strictly filtered to ensure invisible system background daemons do not crash your device, with a process name fallback for daemons lacking standard bundles.
-* **Persistent UI Controls:** Includes a top-right Save button pinned to both the main Settings menu and the App Selection list for immediate application of changes.
-* **Safe Defaults:** Includes a "Reset to Defaults" option to quickly wipe all custom configurations and return the tweak to a safe, unrestrictive state.

 ## 📦 Dependencies
 Before installing this tweak, you **must** install the following from your package manager (Sileo/Zebra):